 OPM’s Human Resources Solutions organization can help your agency answer this critically important question.

 Developing senior leaders in the U.S. Government through Leadership for a Democratic Society, Custom Programs and Interagency Courses.

 Visit this federal site to search for our regulatory notices, proposed and final rules.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

-He attended the University of Maryland, graduating in 1971 with a Bachelor of Arts degree.
+Mr. Vint has been a member of the Senior Executive Service since 1999.
+He attended the University of Maryland, College Park, graduating in 1971 with a Bachelor of Arts degree.